quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoint:

-: An entity that can participate in a QUIC conversation by generating, receiving, and fully processing QUIC packets.
+: An entity that can participate in a QUIC conversation by generating, receiving, and processing QUIC packets.
 There are only two types of endpoint in QUIC: client and server.

 Connection: